NAERNON/godot-swift/Sources/Godot/Godot.docc/Variant/VariantDecodable.md

 To add `VariantDecodable` conformance to your type, you must declare the following requirements:
 - The `decodeVariantStorage(_:)` static method that decodes a variant storage to your own type
-- The `decodeCompatibleVariantStorage(_:)` static method that decodes a variant storage to your own type, assuming the given variant is convertible
+- The `decodeCompatibleVariantStorage(_:)` static method that decodes a variant storage to your own type, assuming the given variant is convertible to your type